|Severe Weather Response Status

 Learn about the City's snow removal process

 - City snow routes are divided into two overlapping systems.
 The City’s primary and arterial streets form the first system and receive a higher level of service as they carry major traffic throughout the City and provide the interconnection of neighborhoods.
-Main Street, North Oak Trafficway, Holmes Street, Wornall Road and Barry Road are examples of streets on the primary and arterial system.
+Main Street, North Oak Trafficway, Holmes Street, Wornall Road and Barry Road are examples of primary and arterial streets.
 As such, they are plowed from curb-to-curb and receive salt throughout the entire system as crews working 12-hour shifts can plow 24 hours each day to keep the system open.

 - The second system is focused on residential snow routes that tend to be in neighborhoods and carry local traffic.
 These streets are provided a passable lane down the middle of the street and are salted on hills, curves and intersections.
 Multiple passes widen out the lane.
 Crews assigned to this system use smaller trucks that can get in and out of tight situations and typically plow snow from 6 a.m. to 6 p.m. each day as they work to keep streets passable for motorists to reach primary and arterial streets.
+In the event of severe snow, cul-de-sacs and dead ends will be plowed after arterial, collector and through residential streets.
+This ensures that our crews will be able to use their resources most effectively.

-- While snow removal is coordinated by the Public Works Department, it is a joint effort that also includes the Parks and Recreation and Water Services Departments.
+- While snow removal is coordinated by the Public Works Department, it is a joint effort that also includes the Parks and Recreation and Water Services departments.
 The Aviation Department handles snow removal at the Kansas City International Airport and Charles B. Wheeler Downtown Airport.

 –On streets that run north/south, park vehicles on the west side of the street.